elaforge/karya/doc/INSTALL.md

         % cabal install --extra-include-dirs=$HOME/homebrew/include \
             --extra-lib-dirs=$HOME/homebrew/lib --only-dependencies

+- Also maybe openssl for hlibgit2 and `--extra-include-dirs /usr/local/opt/openssl/include --extra-lib-dirs /usr/local/opt/openssl/lib`.

 - lilypond for the lilypond backend.
 This is optional.

-- The bravura font for music symbols: <http://www.smufl.org/fonts/>
+- The bravura font for music symbols: <http://www.smufl.org/fonts/> and Noto for any other kind of symbol: <https://www.google.com/get/noto/>

     OS X: `cp *.otf ~/Library/Fonts` or use FontBook to install them.